By: Tatum Stafford

 This farm stay is a great option for more adventurous families – as apart from the daily farm animal visits, there are horse-riding, bushwalking or bike-riding trails just steps from the farm gate.
 There’s also a playground, trampoline, splash pool and water equipment for warmer months; making this a must-visit experience for kids who have energy to burn.

 6. Bluehills Farmstay, Harvey

 Run by the charismatic Farmer Justin, the Bluehills Farmstay in Harvey has plenty on offer in terms of animals, activities and opportunities to learn about the farming lifestyle.
-Every morning, Justin rounds up the kids and teaches them how to collect eggs, milk the cow, feed the pig and even ride a miniature pony.
-Along with these animals, kids can also interact with the alpacas, horses, sheep and rabbits that live onsite.
+Every morning, Justin rounds up the kids and teaches them how to collect eggs and feed the pigs.
+Along with these animals, kids can also interact with the horses, sheep and rabbits that live onsite.
 This is the perfect spot for a first-time farm stay – you’ll even receive a bag of carrots by the front door after you check in.